relayr/coap-cli/README.md

     -p, --payload <payload>  The payload for POST and PUT requests -q, --quiet              Do not print status codes of received packets -c, --non-confirmable    non-confirmable
+        --cacert             Path to a DER-encoded CA certificate (if that matters).
+        --cpcert             Path to a DER-encoded certificate representing the counterparty's identity.
+        --ourcert            Path to a DER-encoded certificate representing our identity.
+        --psk [value]        A base64-encoded pre-shared key.
+        --pskident [value]   A PSK representing our identity.
 ```

 ### PUT and POST